nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `tCheck` and the **Actor** is the `user`, unless specified otherwise)

-**Use Case: UC01 - Archive a contact detail of an employee**
+**Use Case: UC01 - Archive an employee**

 **MSS**

-1. User chooses to archive one employee’s contact details.
+1. User gives command to list all employees.
-2. tCheck requests for details of the employee to archive.
-3. User enters the archive details.
+2. User archives an employee from employee directory.
-4. tCheck will move this corresponding contact detail into the archive and displays a success message.
+3. tCheck will move this corresponding employee into the archive and displays a success message.

      Use case ends.

 **Extensions**

-* 3a. tCheck detects an incorrect input format or is unable to find the entered data.
+* 2a. tCheck detects an incorrect input format.

-        * 3a1. tCheck requests for the correct data.
+        * 2a1. tCheck requests the user to re-enter with the correct format.

-    	* 3a2.
+    	* 2a2.
 User enters new data.

-    	Steps 3a1-3a2 are repeated until the data entered are correct.
+    	Steps 2a1-2a2 are repeated until the data entered is in the correct format.

+    	Use case resumes from step 3.

+* 2b. tCheck detects that the specified employee does not exist.

+        * 2b1. tCheck requests the user to re-enter a valid index that corresponds with an existing employee.

+        * 2b2.
+User enters new index.

+        Steps 2b1-2b2 are repeated until the index entered is a valid index.

-    	Use case resumes from step 4.
+        Use case resumes from step 3.

+* 2c. tCheck detects that the specified employee has already been archived.

+        * 2c1. tCheck returns the error message to the user.

+        Use case ends.

-**Use Case: UC02 - Archive all contact details**
+**Use Case: UC02 - Archive all employees**

 **MSS**

-1. User chooses to archive all employee’s contact details.
+1. User gives command to list all employees.
-2. User enters the request to archive all employees’ contact details.
+1. User archives all employees.
 3. tCheck will move all contact details into the archive and displays a success message.

      Use case ends.